 fields when you send a request to the API.
 See the Text-to-Speech

 Quickstarts for details on how to send a

-The voices offered from Cloud Text-to-Speech can also differ in how they are produced, the synthetic speech technology used to create the machine model of the voice.
+The voices offered by Text-to-Speech differ in how they are produced, the synthetic speech technology used to create the machine model of the voice.
 One common speech technology, parametric text-to-speech, typically generates audio data by passing outputs through signal processing algorithms known as vocoders.
-Many of the standard voices available in Cloud Text-to-Speech use a variation of this technology.
+Many of the standard voices available in Text-to-Speech use a variation of this technology.

 A WaveNet generates speech that sounds more natural than other text-to-speech systems.
 It synthesizes speech with more human-like emphasis and inflection on syllables, phonemes, and words.
 On average, a WaveNet produces speech audio that people prefer over other text-to-speech technologies.

 Figure 1.
 Chart showing comparison of WaveNet to other synthetic voices, human speech.
 The y-axis values represent the Mean Opinion Score (MOS) for each voice.
 Test subjects ranked each voice on a scale of 1-5 according to how much it sounded like natural speech.
 For more information on MOS scores and WaveNet technology, see the DeepMind WaveNet page.